comaag/cordova-gulp-setup/README.md

-# scope
+# Gulp combined with Apache Cordova

-> Scope is a chatroom application for users close to you.
+> This is a simple rocket start setup for an application with Apache Cordova combined with Gulp and browser-sync for development.
+Enjoy the force and try it out.

 ## Installation Guide